kaedroho/django-modelsearch/README.md

     ]
 ```

 Then run the `django-admin rebuild_modelsearch_index` to create the indexes, mappings and insert the data.
+Signals are then used to keep the index in sync with the database.

 ## Searching